 Where possible, SFIL intends, on a best effort basis, to report annually and until full allocation on social impact indicators of the Health Loan Portfolio.
-However, as the large number of underlying loans limits the amount of detail that can be made available, information will be presented in generic terms or on an aggregated portfolio basis (e.g. percentage allo-
+However, as the large number of underlying exposures limits the amount of detail that can be made available, information will be presented in generic terms or on an aggregated portfolio basis (e.g. percentage allocated on a regional basis).